-Entrance Date: Any term for Pre-occupational courses.
+Any term for Pre-occupational courses.
 Summer Semester for occupational courses, and as needed.

-18 years old for entrance into Nursing and Allied Health Technology programs Other:
+18 years old for entrance into Nursing and Allied Health Technology programs

-1)Criminal background checks are required based on the requirements for participation in clinical experiences.

-3) Complete EMS program application.

-4) To enter into the Paramedic Program, all candidates must be a licensed or certified EMT I-99, AEMT, or an EMT I-85 who has upgraded through the AEMT modules and practical portion.
+- 1. Criminal background checks are required based on the requirements for participation in clinical experiences. - 2.
+Hold a valid driver's license. - 3.
+Complete EMS program application. - 4.
+To enter into the Paramedic Program, all candidates must be a licensed or certified EMT I-99, AEMT, or an EMT I-85 who has upgraded through the AEMT modules and practical portion.